 The model results are compared to the ERA-20C quasi-reanalysis (Poli et al., 2016; Martineau et al., 2018), which is provided by the European Centre for Medium-Range Weather Forecasts (ECMWF).
-The analysis period is 1 January 1900 195 to 31 December 2010 and data are analysed only for November to March period (i.e. boreal cold season) of every year.
+The analysis period is 1 January 1900 to 180 31 December 2010 and data are analysed only for November to March period (i.e. boreal cold season) of every year.
 The data are analysed on a 1.25° horizontal grid between 1000 hPa and 1 hPa (37 vertical levels).
-Daily anomalies were computed by subtracting a long-term trend in seasonal cycle (following de la Cámara et al., 2019).
-While ERA-20C is not a proper reanalysis dataset (constrained by surface observations only), it provides reasonable stratospheric variability as well as good statistics, which is especially important for studying stratosphere-troposphere interactions (e.g., Gerber and Martineau, 2018; 200 Hitchcock, 2019; de la Cámara et al., 2019).
+Daily anomalies were computed by subtracting a long-term trend in seasonal cycle (following Câmara et al., 2019).
+While ERA-20C is not a proper reanalysis dataset (constrained by surface observations only), it provides reasonable stratospheric variability as well as good statistics, which is especially important for studying stratosphere-troposphere interactions (e.g., Gerber and Martineau, 2018; Hitchcock,

+185 2019; Cámera et al., 2019).
 The underlying model of the ERA-20C also has a very good vertical resolution (91 vertical levels) both in the troposphere and in the stratosphere.
 Note that we have performed the analysis below also on JRA-55 reanalysis dataset (Kobayashi et al., 2015; Martineau et al., 2018), which yielded qualitatively similar results to ERA-20C, but the statistics were poor (due to small sample sizes), and are thus omitted (for brevity).
-Note also that while ERA-20C (constrained by surface observations only) yields qualitatively similar results to JRA-55, the results are less well-constrained 205 than for full-blown reanalyses (such as JRA-55).